University Of Melbourne (The)

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-The University of Melbourne offers a range of scholarship programs to students who recently completed an Australian Year 12 or the International Baccalaureate in Australia.
-Recognising outstanding academic achievement, we offer the following:
+The University of Melbourne offers a range of scholarships to students who recently completed an Australian Year 12 or the International Baccalaureate in Australia.

 - Narrm Scholarship